Best plug-in hybrid cars 2021

 The Jaguar F-Pace has long been one of the best large SUVs to drive, and some would say the arrival of plug-in hybrid power as an option is long overdue.
 It was definitely worth the wait, however: the additional weight of the battery pack doesn't affect the car's great handling, and the same round of updates that brought electrification to the F-Pace also included a comprehensive revamp of its interior and infotainment system.
 Read our full review.

 Mercedes A 250 e

 The plug-in hybrid version of the Mercedes A-Class is one of the best of its kind on sale right now.
-Available in hatchback and saloon form, the A 250 e features a 15.6kWh battery that will return up to 42 miles of electric-only range; handily more than most people will drive on an average day.
+Available in hatchback and saloon form, the A 250 e features a 15.6kWh battery that will return up to 44 miles of electric-only range; handily more than most people will drive on an average day.
 As such, running costs should be suitably low, with a full charge from a home wallbox likely to cost just £2.
 In electric-only mode the A 250 e will manage up to 87mph, so it won't be hampered by stints on the motorway, and when you do run out of juice there's a very capable 1.3-litre turbocharged petrol engine with 158bhp to fall back on.
+Read our full review.